impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 Note that I'm careful not to say "The return value of the foo function is 'Hello world'."
 That would be inaccurate.

-Functions in `bash` don't work the same way that they do in Ruby, where the return value is the last expression executed in the function's body.
-The closest thing a `bash` function has to a return value is the exit code.
+Functions in Bash don't work the same way that they do in Ruby, where the return value is the last expression executed in the function's body.
+The closest thing a Bash function has to a return value is the exit code.

 However, you can `echo` anything you want from inside the function, and store that result via command substitution, as we've done above.